w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 Electorate - the total number of DOTs tokens issued in the network
 ```

-We use the public proposal as an example so `SuperMajorityApprove` formula will be applied.
-There is no strict qurorum, but supermajority required increases as turnout lowers.
+We use the public proposal as an example so `Super-Majority Approve` formula will be applied.
+There is no strict quorum, but super-majority required increases as turnout lowers.
 For simplicity, assume we only have 1,000 DOTs tokens in total.
 ```
 John  - 500 DOTs
 Peter - 100 DOTs